-All students must register for at least twelve credit hours in order to be considered full-time.
-Students who will be a teaching assistant for that semester may register for nine credits.
-Registration must be completed within two weeks from the first day of classes or a late registration fee will be charged (\$160.00).
+All graduate students must register for at least nine credit hours in order to be considered full-time.
+It is strongly recommended that students take at least twelve credits per semester.
+Students who will be a teaching assistant for that semester may register for nine credits Registration must be completed within two weeks from the first day of classes or a late registration fee will be charged (\$160.00).
 Registration is online through UR Student. https://tech.rochester.edu/ur-student-training/